ysyk2021/empathy-and-teamwork-building-trust-and-collaboration-through-understanding/src/chapter-6-1.md

-# Techniques for Building a Culture of Collaboration

 To build a culture of collaboration within organizations, it is important to implement techniques that promote teamwork and trust.
 In this chapter, we will explore some effective techniques for building a culture of collaboration.